Suggested links

 Communicate With Your Employer

-It’s important to communicate with your employer about your recovery and any support you may need.
-It can help to establish trust and build a supportive work environment.
+Communicating with your employer about your recovery and any support you need can help establish trust and build a supportive work environment.

 Practice Self-Care